-When Cage is straightforward and dealing with a good script, he’s perfect and wonderful.
-Here are a few.
+When Cage is straightforward and dealing with a good script, he’s wonderful.
+Here are a few:

-Sure, they changed Big Daddy’s costume in the movie to make it more like Batman, but Cage’s Adam West homage is perfect and great.
-This scene is also wonderfully creepy, and great because it is really what this relationship is all about.
+Sure, they changed Big Daddy’s costume in the movie to make it more like Batman, but Cage’s Adam West homage is just perfect.
+The scene below is also wonderfully creepy because it is really what this relationship is all about.

 Not exactly science fiction, but the meta-fictional way in which “Charlie Kaufman’s” story warps around him is wonderful.
 Cage also stars twice in this movie as his own twin brother, Donald.
 Finally, he imagines writing a movie that will depict the birth of the entire world, complete with dinosaurs and everything.

 As alternate universe movies go, this one is pretty great.
 Sure, it has kind of a cheesy Scrooge kind of feel to it, but Cage really owns it, and as such, this is an underrated movie.
 Though, there is a 1990s rom-com saccharin quality to it, something about it kind of stays with you.

 While almost every Nicolas Cage movie will be entertaining if Cage starts yelling, some are just sort of terrible: